 Don’t: Use the Same Greens Every Single Time

-When choosing greens for your GGS, remember that rotation is key to ensuring you get a variety of vitamins and minerals as well as to avoid the rare issue of oxalates that can affect some people.
+When choosing greens for your GGS, remember that rotation is key.
+This will ensure you get a variety of vitamins and minerals.
+You will also avoid the rare issue of oxalates that can affect some people.
 Oxalates are organic acids found naturally in plants, animals, and humans.

 Some health conditions require limiting oxalates in the diet, but these are extremely rare.
-However, rotating your greens is still important so that you are getting the widest variety of nutrients possible.
+However, rotating your greens is still important.
+This is so you are getting the widest variety of nutrients possible.

-There is a chance that an imbalance or health concern in one person could lead to problems from consuming too much spinach or kale.
+There is a chance that an imbalance or health concern could lead to problems from consuming too much spinach or kale.
 Someone without the same or a similar issue may be able to eat the same amount of these types of greens with no problems whatsoever.

 Do: Drink Your GGS in the Right Amounts